dssg/project_template/README.md

 If the project involves building a webapp, please place the webapp in a folder entitled `webapp`.
 It should follow the conventions of whatever framework is used.
 It maybe useful to have this be a git submodule.

+The directory specific README's should be used to explain what is going on in the directory and what is required to run it.

 ## Tools/Documentation
 * Python
 * PostgresQL